 (vomiting, diarrhea, sweating) will lead to low preload.
-High preload can be caused by heart failure or not peeing enough.
+High preload is usually caused by drinking too much or not peeing enough.

 If you have low pre-load (dehydration) you may experience:

 - lightheadedness, tiredness, falls - alarms from your VAD

 If you have high preload (fluid-overload) you may experience: